opendatacube/odc-stac-prototype/README.md

 ```
     - Only the 'output_dir' needs write permission.
 In production mode it will be the same as the 'input_dir'.
     - The 'subset' is either the date as '2018-06-29', tile number as '05S105E-10S110E' or as the case may be.
-    - To generate a stac.json for all subsets in a directory, use its value as 'A'
+    - To generate a stac.json for all subsets in a directory, use its value as 'A'.
+It may be required in the case of tiles, as temporal data is spread across them.
         subset: A
-        - It may be required in the case of tiles, as temporal data is spread across them.
+    - In the case of date as subset, give it as below.
-    - In the case of date as subsets give just the date.
+        subset: 2018-06-29

 ```
 2. Run the program from the commandline as below.